Skip to main content

 Structured telemetry

-Persona invocations should emit structured JSON logs from day one — not plain text.
-The difference matters when you need to answer questions like "which persona is invoked most often?", "what is the average token cost per review?", or "which teams use the security reviewer least?"
+Persona invocations should emit structured JSON logs from day one β€” not plain text.
+The difference matters when you need to answer questions like "which persona is invoked most often?" or "is the security reviewer actually running?"

 {

-"persona_id": "review-security",
+"persona_id": "code-reviewer",

-"outcome": "completed",
+"status": "completed",

-"timestamp": "2026-03-19T14:30:00Z"
+"timestamp": "2026-03-19T14:30:00Z",

 }